gracelovesyah/unity-3D-solar-system/README.md

 # 3D Solar System Simulation in Unity

-Explore a 3D representation of our solar system using this Unity project.
+Dive into a 3D visualization of our solar system crafted using Unity.

 **Features:**

-- Depictions of the following celestial bodies:
+- Detailed models of celestial entities:
   * Sun
   * Mercury
   * Venus
-  * Earth (with Moon)
+  * Earth (inclusive of Moon)
   * Mars
   * Jupiter
   * Saturn